rmsk2/rustpwman/README.md

 The `enc` and `dec` commands can be used to reencrypt an existing data file when one wishes to switch to another password based key derivation function.

 You may wonder why someone writes a TUI application in 2021.
-The main reason is portability without creating a dependency to any of the usual GUI toolkits. `rustpwman` should work on MacOS and Linux (probably Windows as well, but not yet tested) and it should compile without the necessity to install more or less exotic toolchains.
+The main reason is portability without creating a dependency to any of the usual GUI toolkits. `rustpwman` should work on MacOS, Linux and Windows and it should compile without the necessity to install more or less exotic toolchains.

 # Introduction